Global Business Roundtable

 Bill Best, former Chief Administrative Officer of A.T.
 Kearney and a member of the JHCGA Advisory Board, serves as GBR Chair.
 Bill brings to the GBR his experience and contacts as manager of A.T.
 Kearney’s operations in Asia from 1987 to 1999.
 In addition to managing Kearney’s practice in Singapore, Kuala Lumpur, Jakarta, Sydney, and Melbourne, Bill set up new offices in Beijing, Hong Kong, Shanghai, Seoul, and Tokyo.

-Speakers over the last four years have included:
+Speakers over the last five years have included:

 - October 2012 – Charles K. Ebinger, Director, Energy programs, the Brookings Institution: Energy Issues in South Asia